Keysaw/calendax/README.md

 - `calendar-view` used to render the whole component.
 Please check out the package's `calendar.blade.php` view to know which attributes are available.

-- `day-of-week-view` used to render each column header of the calendar (typically containing days of week).
+- `dow-view` used to render each column header of the calendar (typically containing days of week).
 This view will receive the `$day`property, which is a `Carbon` instance of the associated day of the week.